abhagsain/next-github-api/README.md

 Are you frustrated with the CORS error while using Github Jobs API?

+You can pass all the query params that main API supports.
+[See it here](https://jobs.github.com/api)

 Use [this URL](https://github-api-next.vercel.app/api/jobs) to get the data.

 ![IMAGE](https://user-images.githubusercontent.com/36589645/108876414-311fcd00-7624-11eb-8aad-deead053ca86.png)

 Uses Next.js API routes to get the data from the main [Github Jobs API](https://jobs.github.com/positions.json) so you don't have to bang your head for CORS error.

 Thanks to [Next.js](https://nextjs.org/) and the [Vercel](https://vercel.com/) it only took 5 minutes.